cloudius-systems/osv/README.md

-Memory allocation tracking can be enabled/disabled with the gdb commands "osv leak on", "osv leak off", but even easier is to add the "--leak" paramter to the loader, to have it start leak detection when entering the payload (not during OSv boot).
+Memory allocation tracking can be enabled/disabled with the gdb commands "osv leak on", "osv leak off", but even easier is to add the "--leak" parameter to the loader, to have it start leak detection when entering the payload (not during OSv boot).
 For example:

 ```